codacy/codacy-rubocop/docs/description/Lint_SymbolConversion.md

-This cop checks for uses of literal strings converted to a symbol where a literal symbol could be used instead.
+Checks for uses of literal strings converted to a symbol where a literal symbol could be used instead.

 There are two possible styles for this cop.